 Vila Nova de Gaia (commonly known simply as Gaia) is the heart and soul of the Port wine industry.
 If you prefer being as close as possible to the Port cellars, then Gaia is the place for you.

-insider’s tip: although we did not stay here ourselves, some of D’s family members and friends stayed at The Yeatman Hotel in 2016 and had an incredible experience.
+insider’s tip: some of D’s family members and friends stayed at The Yeatman Hotel in 2016 and had an incredible experience.
 Located in the hills of Gaia, this 5-star hotel offers breathtaking views of the Douro River and central Porto beyond it.

 We found a fantastic Airbnb in the Vitória district, north of the river.
 Full of pedestrian-only promenades, walking distance to many of the historical sites, and only a few minutes from the heart of the nightlife scene, this area was perfect for us.